JMU JMU - Department of Computer Science

 Expand

-8. Delete the period at the end of line 15.
+8. Delete the period at the end of first line in the block comment for the constructor.
 What happens?

-An editor decoration appears one line 14 that says something like "First sentence should end with a period".
+An editor decoration appears that says something like "First sentence should end with a period".

 Expand